► Audi confirms new Q4 and Q8 SUVs

 ► Q4 on the way in 2019, circa £30k

-The new model takes inspiration from the sleek-rooflined TT Offroad concept (pictured above) revealed three years ago, with this ‘compact utility vehicle’ slotting in between the Q3 – itself scheduled for replacement in 2018 – and the new Q5, which goes on sale in April.
+The new model takes inspiration from the sleek-rooflined TT Offroad concept (pictured below) revealed three years ago, with this ‘compact utility vehicle’ slotting in between the Q3 – itself scheduled for replacement in 2018 – and the new Q5, which went on UK sale in April 2017.

 Tell me more about the Audi Q8

-It’s also likely to boast a mild hybrid powertrain, following the unveiling of the Q8 Sport Concept at the Geneva Motor Show with 476hp and a 4.7-second 0-62mph time offering ‘forceful acceleration’, according to Audi.
+This full size SUV is likely to boast a mild hybrid powertrain, following the unveiling of the Q8 Sport Concept at the Geneva motor show with 476hp and a 4.7-second 0-62mph time offering ‘forceful acceleration’, according to Audi.
 With a 3.0-litre turbo V6 and electric assistance, Audi claims this car should boast eight-cylinder performance with four-cylinder economy – plus a 170mph top speed for startling backseat passengers on the autobahn.

 Despite being more than 5m long and 2m wide, the Q8 is set to offer ‘opulent spaciousness’ only for four, showing that it’s luxury that’s top of the priority list here.
 The concept’s wheels measure in at a pothole-defying 23 inches and 305mm wide, though claimed range is said to extend to a useful 745 miles.

 We've caught the new Audi Q8 on test at the Nurburgring, proving it's not far from launch now.